kriszwart/zwartifyos/README.md

 }
 ```

+## Skills & Plugins

+**Skills** are advanced capabilities that extend your agent beyond basic tools.
+They're provided through **Plugins**, which can contain skills, custom commands, agents, and hooks.

+Skills are more powerful than tools—they can maintain state, contain complex workflows, and provide specialized capabilities like code generation patterns or data analysis workflows.

+To use Skills, create a plugin directory and load it in your agent configuration.
+See the [Documentation](/docs) for detailed instructions on creating plugins and skills.

 ## Adding New Tools

 Tools automatically register when you add them to `/backend/tools/`.
 Each tool must export an object with `name`, `description`, and `execute` properties: